Highway Safety Improvement Program call for projects

 - Agencies that do not actively pursue the awarded project are at risk of the project being cancelled and the funds reprogrammed.

 - A vicinity map showing the locations of all improvements/countermeasures/projects.

-Application forms and the above items can be completed electronically or in writing/be hand drawn but must be submitted electronically by 11:59 p.m. on Friday, March 4, 2022 by email to HLPGrants@wsdot.wa.gov.
+Application forms can be completed electronically or by hand but must be submitted electronically by 11:59 PM on Friday, August 26, 2022 by email to HLPGrants@wsdot.wa.gov.

 Note: Paper submittals will not be accepted.
 Applications received after the deadline will not be considered.

 Note: If the call for projects or application are needed in an alternative format, please make that request using the contact information below.